learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Playwright.md

 ```

 ## Advantages Over Other Solutions
 Playwright is a modern solution for automated testing over frameworks like Selenium which may be a bit outdated.
-Here are some key advantages as higlighted in a blog by Olga Sheremeta on Testomat[Link](https://testomat.io/blog/test-automation-with-playwright-definition-and-benefits-of-this-testing-framework/):
+Here are some key advantages as higlighted in a blog by Olga Sheremeta on Testomat [Link](https://testomat.io/blog/test-automation-with-playwright-definition-and-benefits-of-this-testing-framework/):

 * Codegen: Allows test creation through user action recording, with the flexibility to write tests in various programming languages.
 * Playwright Inspector: Enables step-by-step monitoring of test execution and detailed analysis of interactions.